sveggen/Prosjekt-IS-115/README.md

   * models - all files in the models layer
   * views - all files in the view layer
   * bootstrap.php - routing config
-  * routes.php - map over all the existing routes
+  * routes.php - map of all the existing routes

 ---